 Process Measurement and Control

-JAKAR Electronics is responsible to handle the requests for the OMEGA Engineering products from the Czech Republic and the other countries from the Eastern Europe.
+JAKAR Electronics is responsible to handle the requests for the DwyerOmega (OMEGA Engineering) products from the Czech Republic and the other countries from the Eastern Europe.
 You can choose from a wide range of measurement and control equipment.
-In our range you will find sensors for the most frequently measured quantities in industry, such as temperature, humidity, pressure, flow and more.
-The product range also includes measuring instruments, controllers, transducers, panelmeters, data loggers and accessories.
+In our range you will find sensors for the most frequently measured quantities in industry, such as temperature, humidity, pressure, flow.
+The product range also includes measuring instruments, controllers, transducers, panelmeters, data loggers etc.

 If you do not find the required product, do not hesitate to contact us.
 Our range is much wider.